Linear Inequalities Definitions Flashcards | Channels for Pearson+

 Interval Notation

-A compact way to represent solution sets using parentheses and square brackets to indicate inclusion or exclusion of endpoints.Closed Interval
+A compact way to represent solution sets using parentheses and square brackets to indicate excluded or included endpoints.Square Bracket

+Symbol used in interval notation to show that an endpoint is included in the solution set.Parenthesis

+Symbol used in interval notation to indicate that an endpoint is not included in the solution set.Closed Interval

-A set of numbers including its endpoints, denoted with square brackets and represented by closed circles on a number line.Open Interval
+A set of numbers where both endpoints are included, represented with square brackets in interval notation.Open Interval

-A set of numbers excluding its endpoints, denoted with parentheses and represented by open circles on a number line.Half-Open Interval
+A set of numbers where both endpoints are excluded, represented with parentheses in interval notation.Half-Open Interval

-A set where one endpoint is included and the other is excluded, shown with a mix of square bracket and parenthesis.Inequality Symbol
+A set of numbers where one endpoint is included and the other is excluded, using a mix of square bracket and parenthesis.Number Line

-A mathematical sign such as <, >, ≤, or ≥ used to compare values and define solution ranges.Linear Inequality

-An algebraic statement similar to a linear equation but using an inequality symbol instead of an equals sign.Endpoint

 A visual representation used to graphically display intervals and solution sets for inequalities.Closed Circle

-A filled dot on a number line indicating that the corresponding endpoint is included in the interval.Open Circle
+A filled dot on a number line indicating that a specific value is included in the solution set.Open Circle

-A hollow dot on a number line indicating that the corresponding endpoint is excluded from the interval.Infinity Symbol
+A hollow dot on a number line indicating that a specific value is not included in the solution set.Linear Inequality

+An algebraic statement similar to a linear equation but using an inequality symbol instead of an equals sign.Inequality Symbol

+A mathematical sign such as <, >, ≤, or ≥ used to compare two expressions in an inequality.Solution Set

+All possible values that satisfy a given inequality, often represented using interval notation.Infinity

-A notation used in interval notation to represent unbounded intervals extending indefinitely in one direction.Least Common Denominator
+A concept used in interval notation to represent unbounded intervals, always paired with a parenthesis.Least Common Denominator

-The smallest shared multiple of denominators used to eliminate fractions when solving inequalities.Solution Set
+The smallest shared multiple of denominators used to eliminate fractions when solving inequalities.Endpoint

-All possible values that satisfy a given inequality, often expressed in interval notation.Algebraic Manipulation

-The process of rearranging and simplifying expressions to isolate variables and solve inequalities.Flipping the Inequality
+A boundary value of an interval, which may or may not be included in the solution set depending on the notation.